 What is Thanks and Giving?
 Trinity made a bold change in 2016 when it retired its longstanding and much-loved Thanksgiving dinner for member fellowship.
 The decision was made to create an event that, instead of benefiting ourselves, would benefit others.
 Such was the birth of Thanks and Giving, in which we show our gratitude by giving to others.

 When is Thanks and Giving?
 Sunday, November 21, at 2:00 and 2:15 pm.

-Who will receive these meals?
-As we have done before, we will prepare and deliver more than 225 Thanksgiving dinners to at-home members.
-This year, we will also be preparing an additional 150+ meals for families in need.
+Who will receive meals?
+The food we collect will be paired with a turkey and delivered to families in need.
 These families, with school-age children, live right here in the Camp Hill School District.
 We are proud to be teaming up with non-profit Earl Besch Project to identify these families.

 How can I be involved?
 You will purchase items from the store and create a “Thanksgiving Kit.”
 On Sunday, November 21, you will come to Trinity and pick up a turkey (donated by families in Camp Hill) and the Camp Hill borough address of the family you’ll deliver to (plus a card from Trinity!).
 You will deliver the turkey and your “Thanksgiving Kit” directly to your family.

 Your “Thanksgiving Kit” must include: 1 box of stuffing, 1 box of mashed potatoes, 1 jar of gravy, 1 can of green beans, 1 can of corn, rolls, and a dessert.
 (The rolls and dessert can be box mix, store bought, or homemade.)

 How many volunteers do we need?
 We need 33 families to create kits and deliver the Thanksgiving meal to families.